Life in Japan as an Expatriate

 That being said, however, the expatriate community in Japan has suffered some setbacks.
 Right after the earthquake, approximately 80% of expatriate professionals left the country immediately and only four-fifths of this group actually returned to Japan.
 With fear of future earthquakes and the leaking nuclear plant, many of the foreign labor pool left for other opportunities primarily in Europe and Singapore.

 This comes at a time when many Japanese companies are facing supply shortages, as well as losses in production, capacity, and output.
 Many companies previously enjoyed the plentiful expatriates in Japan, however, with the aftermath of the earthquake, many of the IT and financial service expats have left.
 While this only accounts for a small portion of Japan’s labor pool, many of these expatriates in Japan held senior positions and were key to the company’s performance.
 The biggest loser is Tokyo who has seen the dramatic reduction in expatriates that this city once relied on.

-Many expatriates, particularly those with families, are concerned about health risks, the economy, and employment.
+Many expatriates, particularly those with families, are concerned about healthcare in Japan, international crises, the economy, and employment.
 Because of this uncertainty, many companies in Japan are sweetening the deal.
 Many companies are now offering larger compensation packages to recruit expats while other companies are trying to fill the positions locally.
 Companies looking to the Japanese workforce are running into problems.
 There is a skill shortage within the nation, particularly with English fluency and IT capabilities.
 In fact, 80% of businesses in Japan have said that they were unable to hire workers with the required skills.